nicklansley/nick-stable-diffusion/README.md

 ![The Library page](nsd-library-page.png)

 Images are grouped by prompt and date/time with the latest at the top of the page.
-The group header also displays the various settings that either the AI used, or you set manually if you prompted vi the advanced page.
+The group header also displays the various settings that either the AI used, or you set manually if you prompted via the advanced page.

-Check a box at the top of the page to allow it to refresh itself every 10 seconds.
+The page auto updates every 10 seconds with completed requests and upscaled images - no need to manually refresh.

 The library page has been updated to improve the user experience with images: